 A prank taken too far.
 An unintended death.
 The bloody retribution that follows.
 The basic plot of many genre films.
 Candy Corn takes them, adds a carnival sideshow and sets it all on Halloween in the 1980s.
 Writer/director Josh Hasty (Honeyspider) delivers a tribute to the films he, and many of us grew up with.

-It’s a yearly tradition for Mike (Jimothy Beckholt), Steve (Cy Creamer), and Bobby (Caleb Thomas) to abuse mentally challenged Jacob (Nate Chaney) on Halloween.
+It’s a yearly tradition for Mike (Jimothy Beckholt), Steve (Cy Creamer), and Bobby (Caleb Thomas, Escape from Area 51, Hanukkah) to abuse mentally challenged Jacob (Nate Chaney) on Halloween.
 This year however things are a little different.
 Jacob has a job with the carnival that’s passing through town.

 When the trio plus newcomer Gus (Sky Elobar, The Greasy Strangler) turns up he fights back.
 Which results in him being beaten to death.
 Dr. Death (Pancho Moler, Fright Fest, 31) the carnival owner decides to do something about it and revives him via a voodoo ritual.